 Colby was inspired to found the community by a vision he received in a seance in Iowa, channeled from his Native American spirit guide, whom he called “Seneca”.

 Today the town’s residents are spiritualists and mediums opening their homes (closed on Sundays) for such things as seances and palm reading.
 They have their own Sunday Service open to the public, with a healing service first.
-They also have a bookstore that you can spend for hours reading up on arcane topics or browse from “a vast selection of tapes/CDs, crystals, stones, jewelry, Native American crafts and other unique gift items”.
+They also have a bookstore where you can spend hours reading up on arcane topics or browse from a vast selection of tapes/CDs, crystals, stones, jewelry, Native American crafts and other unique gift items.